gbdev/pandocs/content/Rendering.md

 ## Layers

-The Game Boy has three "layers", from bottom to top: the background, the window, and the sprites.
+The Game Boy has three "layers", from back to front: the Background, the Window, and the Objects.
 Some features and behaviors break this abstraction, but it works for the most part.

 ### Background